Coronary Heart Disease Treatment

 - Ranolazine treats coronary microvascular disease and the chest pain it may cause.

-Your provider may also prescribe medicines to help manage the levels of cholesterol in your blood:
+Your provider may also recommend medicines to help manage cholesterol levels in your blood:

-- Statins, such as atorvastatin and rosuvastatin, can help control high blood cholesterol and slow down plaque buildup.
-You may need statin therapy if you have a high risk of coronary heart disease or stroke or if you have diabetes and are between the ages of 40 and 75.
+- plaque buildup.
+Talk with your provider about statin therapy if you have a high risk of coronary heart disease or stroke, or if you have diabetes and are between ages 40 and 75.
 Your provider may stop the treatment if you are pregnant or planning a pregnancy.
-Learn how to take statins safely.
+Learn how to take statins safely. , such as atorvastatin and rosuvastatin, can help control high blood cholesterol and slow

-- Nonstatins are medicines that can help lower your cholesterol levels if you cannot take statins or you require additional cholesterol lowering.
-Your provider may also prescribe them in combination with a statin if statins alone are not enough to manage your cholesterol.
-Ezetimibe and bile acid sequestrants can lower the amount of cholesterol and fat you absorb from food.
-PCSK9 inhibitors, such as alirocumab and evolocumab, are nonstatins that you inject under your skin every 2 to 4 weeks to help remove cholesterol from your blood.
+- Non-statins are medicines that can help lower your cholesterol levels if you cannot take statins.
+Your provider may also prescribe them along with a statin if statins alone are not enough to manage your cholesterol.
+Ezetimibe and acid sequestrants can lower the amount of cholesterol and fat you absorb from food.
+PCSK9 inhibitors, such as alirocumab and evolocumab, are non-statins that you inject under your skin every 2 to 4 weeks to help remove cholesterol from your blood.

-Some medicines can help manage other risk factors for heart disease, such as high blood sugar, overweight and obesity, or diabetes:
+Some medicines can help manage health conditions that are risk factors for coronary heart disease:

-- Medicines for weight management, such as orlistat, semaglutide, and liraglutide, can help lower the risk of coronary heart disease for people with overweight or obesity.
-To be effective, these medicines should be combined with a healthy diet and regular physical activity.
+- Medicines for weight management, such as semaglutide or tirzepatide may help lower the risk of coronary heart disease for people with overweight or obesity.
+To be effective, you should use these medicines in combination with a healthy diet and regular physical activity.

 Procedures

-You may need a procedure or heart surgery to treat coronary heart disease that is more serious:
+You may need a procedure or heart surgery to treat serious coronary heart disease and lower your risk of complications:

-- Percutaneous coronary intervention (PCI) opens coronary arteries that are narrowed or blocked by the buildup of plaque.
-During the procedure, your healthcare provider may use shock waves to break up the hardened plaque and may also implant a small mesh tube, or stent, in your artery to prevent it from narrowing again.
-This can help relieve angina, or chest pain, which happens when the heart cannot get enough oxygen-rich blood.
-However, this procedure does not protect you from serious complications of coronary heart disease, such as heart failure or cardiac arrest.
+- Percutaneous coronary intervention (PCI), also called coronary , opens coronary arteries that are narrowed or blocked by the buildup of plaque.
+During the procedure, your healthcare provider may also implant a small mesh tube, or stent, in your artery to prevent it from narrowing again.

-- Coronary artery bypass grafting (CABG) improves blood flow to the heart by using healthy arteries from the chest wall and veins from the legs to bypass the blocked arteries.
+- Coronary artery bypass grafting (CABG) improves blood flow to the heart by using healthy arteries from the chest wall and from the legs to bypass the blocked arteries.
 Surgeons typically use CABG to treat people who have severe coronary artery disease in multiple coronary arteries.
-Your provider may recommend this surgery to lower your risk of having a heart attack and other complications.

-- Transmyocardial laser revascularization or coronary endarterectomy treats severe angina linked to coronary heart disease when other treatments are too risky or do not work.
+- Transmyocardial laser revascularization or coronary endarterectomy treat severe angina linked to coronary heart disease when other treatments are too risky or do not work.

-- Bariatric surgery can help lower risk of coronary heart disease and other problems that affect the blood vessels for people with obesity, especially for people who also have diabetes.
-Before choosing this procedure, it is important to talk with your healthcare provider about the benefits and risks of this approach.
+- (weight loss) surgery can help lower the risk of coronary heart disease and other problems that affect the blood vessels of people with obesity, especially for people who also have diabetes.
+Before choosing this procedure, it is important to talk with your healthcare provider about the possible benefits and risks.